MichaelCurrin/dev-cheatsheets/cheatsheets/package-managers/javascript/npm/registries.md

 ### Install from NPM

-With GitHub setup, you can still install NPM registry.
+With GitHub setup, you can still install from the NPM registry.

 ```sh
 $ npm install @babel/core